maths/moodle-qtype_stack/doc/en/Authoring/Multi-part_mathematical_questions.md

     AlgEquiv(ans2,subst(x=pt,ans1))

-Next, add a single node, and ensure this node establishes that
+Next, add a single node (to `prt2`), and ensure this node establishes that

     AlgEquiv(ans1,ta1)

-We now link the true branch of node 1 to node 2.
+We now link the true branch of node 1 to node 2 (of `prt2`).
 We now have three outcomes.

 Node 1: did they evaluate the expression in part 1 correctly?
 If "yes" then go to node 2, else if "no" then exit with no marks.